troglobit/troglobit.github.io/_posts/2016-10-27-new-toolchains.markdown

 The toolchains are built using [crosstool-NG][1] and are primarily for myself and users of [TroglOS][2], but are generic enough to be useful for other purposes as well.

+This first revision only contains C and C++, but the next revision will likely also include Go.
 Enjoy! :-)

 [0]: http://ftp.troglobit.com/pub/Toolchains
 [1]: https://github.com/crosstool-ng/crosstool-ng